Target: Australian Prime Minister Tony Abbott

 Australian tax payer money is being used to install devices that only make the slaughter more inhumane, such as restraint boxes to keep cattle enclosed in painfully small spaces.
 After footage aired of sheep abuse in Kuwait, the Australian public was horrified, but the Australian federal government still backs the practice.
 However, there is a growing movement calling for the end of these brutalities.
 Sign this petition to tell the Australian Government that animal exports must be regulated.

-Dear Prime Minister Julia Gillard,
+Dear Prime Minister Abbott,

 I’m sure you are aware of the outcry over Australia’s live animal exports, and that only makes your lack of action more disappointing.
 While Australia may monitor its animals while they’re within its borders, it is time to extend that protection to all places Australian animals travel to.
 It is unjust and inhumane to allow for these acts of violence against animals, and I urge you to put economic concerns aside and focus on the lives at stake.